 I shall never hear a nightingale book by Khushwant Singh is an ancient story about boycotting the rules enforced by foreigners.
 The main characters of the book are Buta Singh and Sher Singh.
 Other characters include Champak (Sher Singh’s wife) and Sabhrai (Sher Singh’s mother).
 A brutal murder changes everything, where the father goes against his own son and the wife goes against her own husband.

 3. Why I Supported the Emergency

-This book by Khushwant Singh is a collection of stories and essays from the time of Indira Gandhi government in India.
+This book by Khushwant Singh is a collection of stories and essays from the time of the Indira Gandhi government in India.
 In 1984, the riots took place in the country, and the government had to enforce an emergency.
 Why I Supported the Emergency is a controversial book that shows the sides of many well-known people in the government, as well as portraits of historical figures.

 4. Delhi: A Novel by Khushwant Singh

-This book is a combination of fiction and erotica, where the author Khushwant Singh has shown the history of Delhi, meetings with poets, saints, princes, traitors, emperors, and sultans who contributed in shaping the city.
+This book is a combination of fiction and erotica, where the author Khushwant Singh has shown the history of Delhi, meetings with poets, saints, princes, traitors, emperors, and sultans who contributed to shaping the city.